 Everyone has their own different ways they prefer to use the Shatafa and you can experiment for your own preference.
 Some prefer to use tissues first and then wash themselves, but this isn’t recommended.
 You’ll find out why below!

 Are bum guns sanitary?
 Why should you use the Middle East bidet?

 Yes, shatafas or bum guns are more sanitary than using just toilet paper alone.
-As the water removes more fecal matter than using only toilet roll.
+Water removes more faecal matter than using toilet roll alone.

-We look at the positives and negatives of each in order to decide:
+We’ll look at the positives and negatives of each to decide:

 – Can be used while sitting on the toilet